-This support has around a long while, perhaps for 20 years or so, and is a variant of the ever-prevalent suction cup based design.
+This support has been around a long while, perhaps 20 years or so, and is a variant of the ever-prevalent suction cup based design.
 It is highly adjustable, though.
 People who use this do so for the flexibility it gives them.
 Aaron Shearer recommends it.

 With the A-Frame you can separately adjust three different aspects of positioning: left to right, angle, and height.
 Once you find the perfect position, you can lock everything in place.

 Changing positions is a matter of moving the suctions cups or adjusting the length of the velcro strap.
 You can control the height, angle and lateral positioning of your classical guitar.
 Also, you don’t have to fiddle with the settings each time you want to affix it.
 Set the strap length once and it’s simply a matter of attaching the suction cups every time.

 Where you attach the A-Frame’s suction cup to the bottom of your guitar determines the neck angle.
 You can have the neck almost parallel to the ground all the way to a steep angle.
 By adjusting the strap on the bottom of the support, you can achieve a lift of anywhere between 2 1/4” and 6 1/4”.
 The strap also allows a full range of adjustments toward or away from the body.